Week 6 NFL odds, lines, predictions: Picks, betting advice for each game

-Week 6 NFL odds, lines, betting picks, spreads: 2025 predictions: Proven model backs Cowboys, Buccaneers
+Week 6 NFL odds, lines, betting picks, spreads: 2025 predictions: Proven model backs Cowboys and Buccaneers

 SportsLine's advanced model has locked in its Week 6 NFL betting picks from 10,000 simulations

 The NFL appears to be back-loading its schedule with divisional games as, for the second week in a row, there are just two divisional matchups you can target in NFL betting and Week 6 NFL picks.
 Only one is on Sunday, with the Steelers vs. Browns (+5.5), and both teams played the Vikings in Europe in their last games, though in different weeks.
-Other Week 6 NFL spreads of at least 5 points include Rams vs. Ravens (+7.5), with Lamar Jackson's availability in doubt, Jets vs. Broncos (-7.5) in London, Colts vs. Cardinals (+6.5) and Packers vs. Bengals (+14), in which Joe Flacco will make his Cincy debut under center.
+Other Week 6 NFL spreads of at least 5 points include Rams vs. Ravens (+7.5), with Lamar Jackson's availability in doubt, Jets vs. Broncos (-7) in London, Colts vs. Cardinals (+7) and Packers vs. Bengals (+14), in which Joe Flacco will make his Cincy debut under center, but his arrival hasn't affected the line.

 The last of those matchups is the seventh game this year with an NFL line of more than 9 points, and heavy favorites are 3-3 ATS in those matchups.
 Thus, that NFL betting trend won't help much with your Week 6 NFL predictions, but there are others that could certainly assist with football bets.
 All of the updated Week 6 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 6 NFL picks now.